wjpang/BudgetTrackerAPI/README.md

 # BudgetTracker

-A personal budget and expense tracker web app
+A personal income and expense tracker web app